-Load up on gardening inspiration with these Gardening Tips and Tricks!
+Load up on gardening inspiration with these creative and truly innovative budget friendly Gardening Tips and Tricks!

-Check out these tips shared right here and on The Frugal Girls Facebook page!
-Get ready for some gardening greatness this year…
+Check out these amazing creative tips shared by your frugal friends!
+Get ready for some gardening greatness on a budget this year…

 Gardening Tips and Tricks :

 Diana said: “Give your garden a distressed look.
 Look on Craigslist for discarded items.
 Re-purpose these items (spray painting to look “Mossy”) to have them look like they have been in the garden for a long time.
 Perennials and annuals in your garden will look fabulous!
 And all on a budget..”

 Lainey said: “I buy one or two shrubs of a variety and then root all the ones I want from those.”

 Abigail said: “I buy seeds at the dollar store for $.25 a packet!
 I use the kids’ empty yogurt containers to plant them and put them on the window sill to grow. :)”